amgarton47/CS62data-structures/Profiling/project/README.md

 ## Introduction

-A program is running not running as quickly as we would like.
+A program is not running as quickly as we would like.
 How can we improve it?
 Stop-watch type measurements can enable us to compute operations-per-second, but this does not tell us where the cycles are going.
-As the designers and implementers, we may be aware of things that could have been done better ... but intuition is, at best, an unreliable tool for performance management.
-That poorly written function may indeed be 100x slower than a better version might be, but if it is only very seldom called, it doesn't matter how slow it is.
+As the designers and implementers, we may be aware of things that could have been done better... but intuition is, at best, an unreliable tool for performance management.
+That poorly written function may indeed be 100x slower than a better version might be, but if it is only very seldomly called, it doesn't matter how slow it is.
 We need fine-grained data about which code is consuming what fraction of our total time.